naxvog/wpr-redis/README.md

 This plugin enables WP Rocket to store its generated cache files in the Redis database instead of the default filesystem storage.

 ## Requirements ##
-* WP Rocket WordPress Plugin
+* WP Rocket WordPress Plugin (tested up to v3.5.5.1)
 * Redis Server
 * PHP 7+